TiffanyAltieri/explore-twitch-tv/README.md

 These make correctly dilineating space far easier and assist with accesibility

 **Lots of classes** -
 Sometimes alongside same name ids, but I use fewer ids.
 I try to give each element its own descriptive class to defin what it is better.
 Classes are used only by the CSS, while Ids are used by Javascript.
+This is also why classes use dashes, while ids are camel case.

 **One element per line** -
 To keep the markup clean, I reserve only one line per element.
 It makes adding more material easy, and it is an easy rule to remember, rather than a subjective rule that has a developer chose when to break to a new line.